grams777/updv/README.md

 We welcome contributions from anyone interested in improving and enhancing the UPDV Updated Bible Version translation.
 If you would like to contribute, please ensure you familiarize yourself with the [guidelines](https://www.updated.org/) outlined on the official UPDV website in the Appendix.

+To suggest a change or correction, you can open an issue for review.

-To contribute, follow these steps:
+If a pull request is required, please follow these steps:

 1. Fork this repository to your own GitHub account.
 2. Create a new branch for your proposed changes.